 A5: The “109th founding anniversary and the 64th anniversary of its reestablishment in Taiwan” which was originally scheduled for April 26th, 2020 (Sunday) has been cancelled.
 NTHU will celebrate “110th founding anniversary and the 65th anniversary of its reestablishment in Taiwan” extendedly in 2021 and will also hold the “Dual anniversary” activities.

 The related activities have also been cancelled: NTHU RUN, Alumni Meichu Game, ECHO Music Festival and the Student Club Fair/Exposition.

-A6: From now till June 24, 2020, events of more than 50 people have to be cancelled.
+A6: From May 18, 2020 till June 24, 2020, events of more than 200 people have to be cancelled.
 (The rule will be adjusted in response to changes in the epidemic situation.)
-Events of less than 50 people could be held, and clubs must follow relevant preventive measures.
+Events of less than 200 people could be held.
+The student club activities must follow relevant preventive measures.

 Q7.
 If I am required by the Central Epidemic Situation Command Center to undergo home quarantine or self-health management for a period of 14 days, do I need to take leave?
 What type of leave can I apply for?
 Will my grades or salary be deducted?

 (1) Students: For those students who are unable to attend class due to epidemic precaution, please write an email to the instructor for coronavirus-related leave.
 According to the lists provided by the Division of General Student Affairs, the Division of Health Service, and the Office of Global Affairs, the Division of Curriculum will notify the instructors of the student attendance situations and explain that the leave will not be included in the absence record.

 A. For NTHU staff, according to the new announcement by the Health Authority, those travelling for non-business purposes and returning Taiwan from overseas will be asked to conduct self-management of health starting from March 13th, 2020.
 The absence due to self-management of health should follow the regular leave regulation.